stac-utils/stac-rs/README.md

 python -m pip install stacrs
 ```

-See [the documentation](https://stac-utils.github.io/stac-rs/python/) for more information.
+See [the Python documentation](https://stac-utils.github.io/stac-rs/latest/python/) for more information.

 ## Development